Thoothoor: Education

-The above said educational institutions are providing educational service for the educational uplift of this village and neighbouring villages and towns.
+The above educational institutions serve students from Thoothoor and neighbouring villages and towns.

 Sports

-The main sports of the region being football, the passion for football in thoothoor spans several decades, but Thoothoor had very little to show for it in terms of churning out professional footballers until recent times.
+The main sport of the region is football, the passion for football in thoothoor spans several decades, but Thoothoor had very little to show for it in terms of churning out professional footballers until recent times.

-In 2012, a team representing Kanyakumari district with 13 of its 16 members from Thoothoor lifted the inaugural Chief Minister's Trophy bringing home a whopping `1 lakh per player.
+In 2012, a team representing Kanyakumari district with 13 of its 16 members from Thoothoor lifted the inaugural Chief Minister's Trophy bringing home a whopping Rs.
+1 lakh per player.

 Thoothoor Forane Football Academy is the only academy to be established in the region and is set to begin functioning on September 27.
 TFFA will train 40 young Thoothoor footballers in the U-14 and U-16 categories.

 Three from Thoothoor — Reagan Albarnas, A Jacksan Dhas and S Shinu — were part of the Tamil Nadu Santosh Trophy squad.